 The problem is that the hollow plastic roadbed amplifies the sound of the train running above it.
 It behaves much the same way as a guitar body.
 Making matters worse, if you mount it on a table, the table probably acts like a guitar body as well.

-The trick to quiet it down is to cut a piece of carpet padding, or better yet, a Mr. Clean Magic Eraser or knockoff, to fit underneath the track section.
+The trick to quiet it down is to cut a piece of carpet padding, or better yet, a Mr. Clean Magic Eraser, to fit underneath the track section.
 Place it underneath the track section before you secure it to the table.
 Magic Eraser is actually a soundproof mat; its cleaning properties were a happy accident.

 When you fasten the track to your table, don’t use metal screws.
 Drill a hole, then slide a zip-tie through the hole in the track into the table.
 Then from the underside, secure a second zip-tie to the one coming from above.
 Nylon conducts sound much more poorly than metal.